 BACKGROUND:

 On October 26, 2015, TWC issued WD Letter 25-15, titled “Applying Priority of Service and Identifying and Documenting Eligible Veterans and Transitioning Service Members,” which provided information on applying priority of service for eligible veterans.
-This WD Letter provides clarifying information.

-Additionally, certain state- or federally funded initiatives or projects require veterans and transitioning service members to provide documentation of their military service and discharge type.
+On January 22, 2021, TWC issued WD Letter 01-21, titled “Applying Priority of Service and Identifying and Documenting Eligible Veterans and Transitioning Service Members,” which included guidance for certain state- or federally-funded initiatives or projects that require veterans and transitioning service members to provide documentation of their military service and discharge type.

 FLEXIBILITY RATINGS:

 No Local Flexibility (NLF): This rating indicates that Boards and other Grantees must comply with the federal and state laws, rules, policies, and required procedures set forth in this WD Letter and have no local flexibility in determining whether and/or how to comply.
 All information with an NLF rating is indicated by “must.”